ckwalters/zetapy/README.md

 ## zetapy fork
-For intervals of defined lengths, forked from esutlief.
+For intervals of defined lengths, forked from esutlie.

 ## zetapy
 Repository containing ZETA functions and dependencies.
 For an example of how to use the code, check example.py.